-1. Decides to recommend to the Assembly that it requests the Director-General to review the issues requiring clarifications before a new approach on secondment of staff ensuring equal status and treatment for all staff members and to present options and recommendations to the Council and the Assembly;

-2. Decides to recommend to the Assembly that it decides to maintain in force the Secondment Regulations adopted by the Commission at its second session (PC.2/DC.6) until a final decision is taken by the Assembly on the regime that will govern secondment of staff in future.
+- 1. Requests the Director-General to review the issues requiring clarification before a new approach on secondment of staff ensuring equal status and treatment for all staff members and to present options and recommendations to the Council and the Assembly; - 2.
+Decides to maintain in force the Secondment Regulations adopted by the Commission at its second session (PC.2/DC.6) until a final decision is taken by the Assembly on the regime that will govern secondment of staff in future.